Shorxi/ES-MEGA-ALU-ENERGY-SYSTEM/contact.md

 **Name:** Emanuel Schaaf
 **Email:** emanuel.schaaf@outlook.com
 **Location:** Pirmasens, Germany
-**Role:** Architect & Originator of the Luminarit‑GreenRAM V2 Technology
+**Role:** Architect & Originator of the ES‑MEGA‑ALU‑ENERGIE-SYSTEM Technology

 ---

 ### Important Notice
 By contacting the creator, you acknowledge that:

-- Luminarit‑GreenRAM V2 is protected under the official usage & revenue‑sharing license.
+- ES‑MEGA‑ALU‑ENERGIE-SYSTEM is protected under the official usage & revenue‑sharing license.
 - Commercial use requires prior agreement with the rights holder.
 - All inquiries will be handled confidentially.